antiwarp2000/web-scraping-metacritic/README.md

 # web-scraping-metacritic

-for AIDM 7360 Group Project
-//Some demos for web scraping of this project
+for AIDM 7360 Group Project, some demos for web scraping of this project